Jonathan Brown (Australian footballer): Media career

-Brown was a regular guest panellist on The AFL Footy Show throughout his playing career and was regularly heard on Ash, Kip and Luttsy on Nova 106.9.

-In 2009, Brown featured in an official advertisement for the AFL, playing Australian rules with opponent Chad Cornes in a boxing ring and breaking the tackles of American football players.
+In 2009, Brown featured in an official advertisement for the AFL, running a grid iron field before entering a boxing ring.

 In February 2015, Brown joined Fox Footy's commentary team and began featuring on On the Couch.

 In November 2015, Brown was announced as a co-host of Nova 100's new breakfast show Chrissie, Sam & Browny, alongside Chrissie Swan and Sam Pang.

+Brown was selected to present the premiership cup to the Brisbane Lions after their victory in the 2025 AFL Grand Final.

 Personal life

 Brown's father, Brian Brown, played football with Fitzroy and Jonathan was recruited to the Lions under the father–son rule.
 He is also the nephew of former Fitzroy player Noel Mugavin and former Collingwood player Billy Picken, and cousin of Western Bulldogs player Liam Picken.

 On 25 October 2008 Brown married Kylie Adams.
 They have three children, two girls and a boy.